Repository Explorer

 Survey

-It is now possible to create simple surveys in QualiWare, and send it to your repository users to collect data.
+It is now possible to create simple surveys in QualiWare and send them to your repository users to collect data.

-This could be an predefined EDGY EnterpriseScan or another type of questionnaire.
+This could be a predefined EDGY EnterpriseScan or another type of questionnaire.

 Read more about the new survey feature here.